sacmwg/draft-ietf-sacm-architecture-redux/draft-mandm-sacm-architecture.md

 As shown in {{fig-notional}}, the notional SACM architecture consists of some basic SACM Components using a message transfer system to communicate.
 While not depicted, the message transfer system is expected to maximally align with the requirements described in {{RFC8248}}, which means that the message transfer system will support brokered (i.e. point-to-point) and proxied data exchange.

 Additionally, component-specific interfaces (i.e. such as A, B, C, and D in {{fig-notional}}) are expected to be specified logically then bound to one or more specific implementations.
-This should be done for each capability related to the given SACM Component.
+This SHOULD be done for each capability related to the given SACM Component.

 ## SACM Roles
 This document suggests a variety of players in a cooperative ecosystem - we call these players SACM Components.
 SACM Components may be composed of other SACM Components, and each SACM Component plays one of several roles relevant to the ecosystem.
 Generally each role is either a consumer of information or a provider of information.
 The "Components, Capabilities, Interfaces, and Workflows" section provides more details about SACM Components that play these types of roles.